British Airways Flight 2276

-British Airways Flight 2276 was a scheduled international passenger service from Las Vegas to London.
+British Airways Flight 2276 was a scheduled international passenger flight from Las Vegas, Nevada, to London Gatwick Airport, England.
 On 8 September 2015, the Boeing 777-200ER operating the flight suffered an uncontained engine failure and fire in the left (#1) GE90 engine during take-off from Las Vegas-McCarran International Airport, prompting an aborted take-off and the evacuation of all passengers and crew.
-All 170 people on board survived, but 20 were injured.
+All 170 people on board survived, but 20 occupants were injured.

 The aircraft, which suffered moderate damage to a section of its forward fuselage as of a result of the vigorous fire, was repaired and returned to commercial passenger service in March 2016.
 The fire was caused by metal fatigue in a compressor disk, leading to detachment of the main fuel supply line.

-Incident
+Accident

-The aircraft left Terminal 3, Gate E3, at 15:53 local time, and began its take-off from Runway 07L at 16:12 where the incident occurred.
+The aircraft left Terminal 3, Gate E3, at 15:53 local time, and began its take-off from Runway 07L at 16:12 where the accident occurred.